Top Greek islands & Mainland Destinations

-Churches in Cyclades islands, for example, are whitewashed with blue painted domes whereas, in other regions, the churches are painted with earthy colors.
+Churches in the Cyclades islands, for example, are mostly whitewashed with blue painted domes whereas, in other regions, the churches are painted with earthy colors.
 Churches in the Ionian islands are strongly influenced by the Venetian and Renaissance period while on the mainland churches date back from the Byzantine times.
 You can also find Byzantine churches in the islands.
 An island called "small Mystras" for it numerous Byzantine churches is Naxos.

 You will find below a guide to the most important monasteries and churches in Greece and links to churches in many locations in Greece.